-If this is the Final Report for the grant, indicate by checking the Final Report check box and entering the Final Report Date.
-The Final Report Date is the date that this final report was submitted.
+The Quarter End Date is the last day of the quarterly reporting period which the report covers.
+Report Number corresponds to the quarter end date.
+The first quarterly report for a grant should cover the first full quarter after the award date.
+If this is the Final Report for the grant, indicate by checking the Final Report check box.
 Please keep in mind that the Final Report is due 30 days after the first quarter in which all drawdowns have been made, all expenses have been paid, and all accomplishments have been completed.